LiberTEM/LiberTEM/docs/source/udf.rst

 A UDF can implement one of these reductions or combinations.
 To handle indexing for you, LiberTEM needs to know about the structure of your reduction.
-You can build this structure in the :meth:`~libertem.udf.UDF.get_result_buffers` method, by declaring one or more buffers.
+You can build this structure in the :meth:`~libertem.udf.base.UDF.get_result_buffers` method, by declaring one or more buffers.

 Declaring buffers
 ~~~~~~~~~~~~~~~~~